sameer-979/Sales-Dashboard-Using-Excel/README.md

 # Sales-Dashboard-Using-Excel

 objective - Mehta store wants to create an annual sales report for 2022.
-So that, Vrinda can understand their customers and grow more sales in 2023.
+So that, Mehta can understand their customers and grow more sales in 2023.

 Sample Insights